 - Support qualitative research and data collection; code and process qualitative data; support analysis.

 - Conduct data quality reviews of survey data with detailed documentation of results, and analysis of primary and secondary data (quantitative and qualitative) including preparation of reports, memos, and tables/graphs of findings.

 - Assist with business development, possibly contributing to technical sections of proposals, gathering and customizing supporting documentation to each proposal, assisting with recruitment, and supporting proposal management

 - The position will require occasional international travel and offers an opportunity to gain first-hand management and field experience.

 - Bachelor's Degree in social sciences.
 Master’s Degree preferred.

 - At least 3 years of work experience including:

-- Experience working on research and evaluation projects, especially in developing country settings.
+- Experience working on research and evaluation projects

 - Experience with quasi-experimental and experimental research design activities preferred.